arikidev/MoveStyler/README.md

 ### [Example Movestyle](https://github.com/arikidev/MoveStyler/releases/download/WIP_0.1_Example/MoveStyler_Ring.zip)

 To create a movestyle mod you will need both of these.
 If you just want to use a character you downloaded, you only need the plugin.
-The project works similar to Crew Boomso you can look at the instructions there for help
+The project works similar to Crew Boom so you can look at the instructions there for help.

+How to:
++Copy or create your own animator.
+BRC uses specific naming of the states in the animator to call animations.
+Refer to the example in the proj for reference.
+(I recomend copying one of the templates)
++Import any new assets.
+Meshes and animations.
++Change any animations that you want in your new animator

++Create a prefab
++Add an empty transform
++Add a animator component and assign your new animator +Add one or more mesh render components. remove any collision +Save the prefab
++Right Click the prefab and use MoveStyler/Create Custom Movestyle.
++Adjust the settings in your new custom Movestyle asset +Click -> Build Custom MoveStyle.

 ## Installation